waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 3.  **Statue Interaction Order:** Interact with statues in a specific sequence (e.g., left then right).
 (Tested: Failed, both left-right and right-left orders had no effect.)
 2.  **Pushable Statue:** Attempt to push each statue from all four directions.
 (Tested: Failed, statues are impassable WALLs.)
 3.  **Statue Interaction:** Attempt to interact with each statue ('A' button).
 (Tested: Failed, only brings up location text.)
-4.  **Perimeter Walk:** Walking the bottom perimeter caused a Lass (ID 2) to appear at (9, 13).
-Walking the left perimeter then caused her to disappear, along with another Lass (ID 3) at (9, 6).
-The puzzle involves toggling trainers by walking the paths.
+4.  **Perimeter Walk:** Confirmed Puzzle Mechanic: Walking the bottom perimeter from left to right makes Lass (ID 2) appear at (9, 13).
+Walking the left perimeter from bottom to top makes her disappear.
+The puzzle involves toggling trainers by walking specific paths.
 4.  **Repeated Guide Dialogue:** Talk to the guide repeatedly.
 (Untested)
 5.  **Time-Based Trigger:** Stand still on a specific tile.
 (Untested)
 6.  **Perimeter Walk:** Walk the perimeter of the room.
 (Untested)